New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 In the past, retirement has been portrayed as an ending, a grand exit from your years in the workplace.
 But the rules are shifting.
-Labor force participation among those aged 65-74 is predicted to reach 32 percent by 2022, up from just 20 percent in 2002.(1) As the Boomer generation ages, more people are viewing retirement as an opportunity to enjoy the rewards of work in a whole new way.
+Labor force participation among those aged 65-74 has grown substantially from 20 percent in 2002, reflecting the growing trend of Americans choosing to work longer and redefine retirement.(1) As the Boomer generation ages, more people are viewing retirement as an opportunity to enjoy the rewards of work in a whole new way.
 Read on to discover some of the benefits you can enjoy after you retire from Jacobs Engineering Group.

 1. Mental Benefits